Fireblend/MafiEra-VoteTool/README.md

 # Deploying the MafiEra Vote Tool locally

 Requirements: Make sure to have both Python3 and pip3 installed on your computer, as well as git.
-I recommend using a Linux VM if using Windows.
+I recommend using a Linux VM with Ubuntu if using Windows.
 If you're using Ubuntu, execute:

 ~~~sh
 $ sudo apt-get install python3 python3-pip git